Early Career Support

 Thrive Foundations

-Thrive Foundations is a program that aims to support early-career teachers as they enter the profession by connecting novice teachers and experienced educators across districts, and by facilitating communities of practice and retreats where targeted learning and reflection can take place.
+Thrive Foundations is a program that aims to support early-career teachers (Novices) as they enter the profession by connecting them with experienced educators (Thrive Guides) across districts, and by facilitating communities of practice and retreats where targeted learning and reflection can take place.
 The early-career learning process can be haphazard even under the best of circumstances.
 The challenge is magnified in smaller, rural school districts, where new teachers might be the only staff member at their grade level or in their subject area.
-Educators in their first three years as teachers have three pathways or trails through which they can engage with Thrive Foundations (see below).
+Read up on the different pathways or trails through which you can participate in Thrive Foundations below.

 Rustic